 * The L-1049H was the final production variant of the Constellation family, with the last rolled out in November 1958.
 There was actually one other production Constellation variant, the "Model 1649A Starliner".
 TWA had pressed Lockheed to improve the Constellation, with the Starliner featuring substantial refinements.
 Introducing the Turbo-Compound engines had resulted in increased noise and vibration; the Starliner featured a new, wider-span wing, allowing the engines to be moved away from the fuselage, as well as improving flight efficiency and adding more fuel capacity.

-The engine nacelles were redesigned, with the props featuring "synchrophasers" to make sure they rotated at the same speed, eliminating the annoying "beat" of out-of-phase engines.
+The engine nacelles were redesigned, with the props featuring "synchrophasers" to make sure they rotated at the same speed, eliminating the wearying "beat" of out-of-phase engines.
 The fuselage was also slightly stretched.
 The Starliner was introduced in the fall of 1956, just after the introduction of the L-1049H.
 It set a number of records for piston-engine airliners, but it was behind the times; too little, too late, not able to compete in the emerging age of jet airliners.
 Only 44 were built, with production ending before that of the Model L-1049H.
 None were obtained by the military.

 The Constellation vanished from first-line commercial service in the early 1960s, with the type lingering in second-line service into the 1970s, even the 1980s.
 Many are found on display; a number are still flying on the airshow circuit.BACK_TO_TOP